Santosh2u/End-to-End-ML-Pipeline-Project/README.md

 Required Files

-- All Python .py files and run files accordingly following the order - OESON, EDA, train and Deploy to follow ML pipeline.
+- All Python .py files and run files accordingly following the order - OESON, EDA, train and Deploy to follow the ML pipeline.
 - Download all required libraries and packages in requirements.txt
 - Inital dataset - Global_Temp.csv file